Who Treats Primary Immunodeficiency? Finding Specialists and Doctors

 Key Takeaways

-• Primary immunodeficiency (PI) is a group of disorders that weaken the immune system, making it harder for the body to fight infections.
+• Primary immunodeficiency (PI) is an umbrella term for more than 550 different immune system disorders that make it harder for the body to fight infections and stay healthy.

-For people with primary immunodeficiency (PI) — also called inborn errors of immunity — the immune system doesn’t work properly.
-The immune system usually protects the body from infections, but with PI, this defense is weaker.
-As a result, the body struggles to fight infections, which can cause complications.
-That’s why it’s important to work with the right specialists to help manage PI effectively.
+For people with primary immunodeficiency (PI) — also called inborn errors of immunity (IEI) — the immune system doesn’t work properly.
+The immune system usually protects the body from infections, but with PI, part of this defense may be missing or weaker than usual.

 🗳️ Which one of these topics do you most want to discuss at your next doctor’s appointment?